PaulAnton03/oopp/README.md

 <!-- - (please make sure the photos have the same size) -->

 ## How to run it
--In order for a user to host his/her own server, they have to run the java file located at "server\src\main\java\server\Main.java".
+- To host a server on port 8080, call `gradlew bootRun`
--In order for a user to connect to a Talio server, they have to run the java file located at "client\src\main\java\client\Main.java".
+- To run a client, call `gradlew run`
-They will be prompted to join a server using an url, or join a board directly using a join-key.
+- To run the tests and other checks, call `gradlew check`

 ## How to contribute to it
-You develop your features on a separate branch, push the changes to origin, and make a merge request.
+You must develop your features on a separate branch, push the changes to origin, and create a merge request.

 Take time to understand the project's codebase, structure, and functionality.
 Once you're familiar with the code you can begin coding, make sure you respect the style standards.
 Then, create a merge request and once your pipeline has passed await approval from 2 of our team members.

 ## Copyright / License (opt.)
-Copyright 2021 Delft University of Technology
+Copyright 2021-2023 Delft University of Technology

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.